-Your analysis of these projects should address the question, "What does this project enable the organization to do?"
+Your analysis of the document also should try to address the question, "What purpose does this document serve for the organization?"
+Put another way, "What does this document enable the organization to do?"

-The ways in which you address these questions will help to educate listeners about the field of professional writing and editing.
+The ways in which you address these questions will help to contribute to our larger goal of educating the campus and local communities about the work of professional writers.
 Many people know that professional writers write documents, but they do not necessarily know the various ways in which these documents serve not only an organization's clients and partners but also the organization's internal workings, as well.
 So, when thinking about the documents you're exhibiting, consider the multiple purposes that any one document might serve.
 The purposes of a document could be external.
 For example, a technical description that accompanies a product could aim both to educate the consumer about the safe and effective use of that product, and it could also aim to create a positive impression of the company itself as being thorough, attentive to details, and consumer-oriented.
 The purposes of the document also could be internal to the organization itself.
 For example, a policy manual could help an organization to run more efficiently as it helps new members of the organization (particularly in a non-profit organization with high employee turnover rates) to learn their specific job responsibilities as well as to understand their work in relation to that of other employees or volunteers.

-Format for the Podcast
+Format for the Posters